Moral Flaws in Equality Law

 A Biblical Response

-There is much in European Equality Law to commend it (see for example Equality between men and women).
-But, as in the above example, the law also raises significant issues for those who take the Bible 'as read' i.e. without liberalisation.
+There is much in European Equality Law to commend it, as for example in Directives ensuring equality between men and women.
+But, as in the above example, the law also raises significant issues for those who take the Bible ‘as read’ i.e. without liberalisation.

 Yes.
 The law underscores the biblical theme that all men are equal in the sight of God – there is no favouritism (Rom 2.11).
 It underscores equality for all races and both sexes.
 It underscores the fact that individuals are free to believe what the wish (Jesus let people do precisely that; He just pointed out the options and consequences).
 In this sense, yes, European Equality Law draws some sort of baseline reflecting God’s moral law.